-The Walt Disney World 50th Anniversary will be one of the biggest celebrations Disney has ever had, and rightly so.
-October 1, 2021, will be the 50th anniversary of Disney’s Magic Kingdom, Contemporary Resort, Polynesian Resort, and the entire Walt Disney World Resort as a whole.
+The Walt Disney World 50th Anniversary is one of the biggest celebrations Disney has ever had, and rightly so.
+October 1, 2021, was the 50th anniversary of Disney’s Magic Kingdom, Contemporary Resort, Polynesian Resort, and the entire Walt Disney World Resort as a whole.
 This was the beginning of the vacation capital of the world!

 The Magic Kingdom celebrated its 10th, 15th, 20th, and 25th anniversaries with milestone celebrations, the later called “Remember the Magic” which lasted a full 15 months long!

-What Disney World is planning for its 50th Anniversary is going to outdo all previous celebrations and is something you absolutely will not want to miss.
+What Disney World has planned for its 50th Anniversary should outdo all previous celebrations and is something you absolutely will not want to miss.
 All 4 theme parks in Orlando have gotten updates for the celebration, so if you haven’t been in a few years, this might be a good time to go.

-For the 50th anniversary, Disney is working on new attractions, entertainment options, merchandise, food and a plethora of updates and refurbishments to the theme parks and existing attractions.
+For the 50th anniversary, Disney is working on new attractions, entertainment options, merchandise, food, and a plethora of updates and refurbishments to the theme parks and existing attractions.
 As has been done in the past, everything will be decked out and themed to the 50th, including character costumes and decorations for the buildings.

 Besides the new, Disney is sure to bring out some old fan favorites such as rare characters for this one-time event.
 And as always is to be expected, you will probably see some attractions or shows retire as well, so it might be your last chance to see so some of your favorite things in the park.